What is the name of the form of government? Form of government

 – the government is formed from members of parliament and is headed by the leader of the party of the parliamentary majority;

-- The actions and decisions of the president must be coordinated with the government.
+– the actions and decisions of the president must be coordinated with the government.

 The legal literature notes both the advantages and disadvantages of both types of republics.
 The advantages of a presidential republic usually include its stability and greater efficiency, since the president, having broad powers, largely determines the policy of the state, and managerial influence is more targeted, since it comes from the center.
 The main disadvantage of such a republic is excessive concentration power is in the hands of one person - the president, and hence the possibility of its abuse, which can lead to a cult of personality and the transformation of the republic into a super-presidential one, when representative bodies practically lose their significance.

-The history of the formation of the republican form of government also knows its varieties, such as democratic(Athenian democratic republic) And aristocratic(Spartan, Roman).
-There were feudal city-republics, which, as a result of strengthening their power, moved from city self-government to the sovereignty of the state.
+The history of the formation of the republican form of government also knows such varieties as democratic(Athensian democratic republic) And aristocratic(Spartan, Roman).
+There were also feudal city-republics, which, as a result of strengthening their power, moved from city self-government to state sovereignty.
 Such city-republics were Florence, Venice, Genoa - in Italy, Novgorod and Pskov - in Russia.
-Free cities were also in Germany, France, England.
+There were also free cities in Germany, France, and England.

-The form of government of a totalitarian state is called a "perverted form of a republic" or a "partocratic" republic, which has all the features of a totalitarian organization.
+The form of government of a totalitarian state is called a “perverted form of republic” or a “partocratic” republic, which has all the features of a totalitarian organization.

 What else to read